King Charles III to begin most significant US visit: What to know

 “There are probably fewer rules than people expect,” Matta said.
 While it is customary not to walk in front of the monarch or initiate physical contact, these rules are applied with flexibility.

-“We would expect to hear Trump refer to the King as ‘Your Majesty’ instead of… Charles.
+“We would expect to hear Trump refer to the king as ‘Your Majesty’ instead of … Charles.
 But that’s the only really formal piece.
 Even bowing and curtsying, especially in America, is not required,” she added.

 Cultural differences may still be noticeable.
 Americans tend to be “more casual” and more comfortable with physical contact, while British protocol places more emphasis on restraint.
 However, any awkward moments are unlikely to disrupt the visit.
-As Matta noted, the system is designed so the monarch can “not show a reaction” and “carry on with dignity.”
+As Matta noted, the system is designed so the monarch can “not show a reaction” and “carry on with dignity”.

 What are the key moments and signals to watch?

-Analysts say one key signal will be how the visit is received by the American public.
+Analysts say one key signal will be how the visit is received by people in the US.

 “Something to watch this time is how this visit plays with the American people, how they react to it,” Vovk explained.

-The visit is meant to mark the 250th anniversary of American independence and celebrate “two and a half centuries of peace, alliance, and friendship”.
+The visit is meant to mark the 250th anniversary of US independence and celebrate “two and a half centuries of peace, alliance, and friendship”.
 But Vovk warned the current political climate could shape how it unfolds.

-“The political climate in the US right now is tremendously volatile,” he said, pointing to the “No Kings” protest movement directed at President Donald Trump.
+“The political climate in the US right now is tremendously volatile,” he said, pointing to the “No Kings” protest movement directed at Trump.

 “If you have the king from the country that the Americans broke from coming to visit at this time, it is entirely possible that this could spark new waves of protest,” Vovk said, adding it could give the movement “some wind in their sails” and redirect public anger towards the visit.

-“That may not happen… but I think that’s a very real possibility,” he added.
+“That may not happen … but I think that’s a very real possibility,” he added.

-Vovk also said Trump’s reactions will be another key signal to watch.
+Vovk also said Trump’s reactions would be another key signal to watch.

 “When Trump visited the king earlier this year, everything was very tightly controlled.
 Even President Trump, by his own standards, was unusually reserved and did not go off script,” he said.